skye0402/sap-genai-basics-tutorial/05-agent-graph-complete/README.md

 - Checks software license availability (IT perspective)
 - Checks team budget (Finance perspective)
+- Deducts the estimated license cost from the team's budget when a request is approved
 - Decides whether a license request can be approved
-- Prints an audit log of its reasoning and tool usage
+- Prints an audit log of its reasoning, tool usage, and budget changes

 This is the **reference solution** for the workshop.
 In the actual exercise (05-agent-graph), participants will start from a skeleton and implement the